metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 Optional:

 - `auth` (Attributes) Settings used to authenticate with the Tracing server instance. (see [below for nested schema](#nestedatt--spec--external_services--tracing--auth))
+- `custom_headers` (Map of String) A set of name/value settings that will be passed as headers when requests are sent to the Tracing backend.
 - `enabled` (Boolean) When true, connections to the Tracing server are enabled. 'in_cluster_url' and/or 'url' need to be provided.
 - `grpc_port` (Number) Set port number when 'use_grpc' is true and 'provider' is 'tempo'.
 By default is '9095'
 - `health_check_url` (String) Used in the Components health feature.
 This is the url which Kiali will ping to determine whether the component is reachable or not.
 It defaults to 'url' when not provided.